mnapoli/mnapoli.fr/articles/aws-lambda-php-docker-containers.md

 As you can see, thanks to the Docker images provided by Bref it's extremely simple!

 ### Deploying

+**Update: the Serverless Framework [now supports deploying containers directly in `serverless.yml`](https://www.serverless.com/blog/container-support-for-lambda), which is much simpler than the process described below.**

 Let's deploy that: